pd-prachis/Flight-Status-Dashboard/README.md

 Step 4: Published the final dashboard to Power BI Service, with slicers and filters for real-time data exploration and stakeholder access.

-📈 Key Visuals & Metrics
+📈 Key Visuals & Metrics:

 ✈️ Flight Overview

 Metric	Value